Sign the Petition – Watermilfoil

 The Honorable Members of the Idaho State Legislature, Idaho Department of Environmental Quality, and Idaho Department of Agriculture

-In 2024, the Idaho Department of Agriculture conducted surveys that estimated the presence of Eurasian Water Milfoil across over 250 acres at numerous locations in Bear Lake, and approximately 100 acres within the Bear Lake National Wildlife Refuge.
-However, the state plans to treat only 22 acres at three sites in Bear Lake this year, and there are no plans for treatment in the Bear Lake National Wildlife Refuge.
+In 2024, the Idaho Department of Agriculture conducted surveys that estimated the presence of Eurasian Watermilfoil across over 250 acres at numerous locations in Bear Lake, and approximately 100 acres within the Bear Lake National Wildlife Refuge.
+However, the state plans to only treat 22 acres at three sites in Bear Lake this year, and there are no plans for treatment in the Bear Lake National Wildlife Refuge.
+That is only 6% of the identified locations in Idaho!

-The lack of treatment in 2023 further exacerbates this alarming situation.
+The passive approach and lack of treatment in 2023 further exacerbates this alarming situation.
 For comparison, in the southern half of the lake in Utah, treatments in 2024 covered 200 acres.
-Untreated populations of milfoil will expand, ultimately leading to higher costs and more extensive treatment needs in the future.
+Untreated populations of milfoil will rapidly expand, ultimately leading to higher costs and more extensive treatment needs in the future.

-• Agriculture and Ranching: Dense mats of milfoil can obstruct water flow, disrupting vital irrigation systems and canals for local agriculture.
+• Agriculture and Ranching: Dense mats of Watermilfoil can obstruct water flow, disrupting vital irrigation systems and canals for local agriculture.

-• Recreation and Tourism: The presence of milfoil complicates recreational activities such as boating, fishing, and swimming, deterring tourists and adversely affecting local businesses.
-The presence of invasive species can diminish recreational opportunities, ultimately impacting tourism and local economies.
+• Recreation and Tourism: The presence of invasive Watermilfoil can diminish and complicate recreational activities such as boating, fishing, and swimming, deterring tourists and adversely affecting the local economy.

 • Fisheries: Invasive species threaten local fish populations, impacting recreational fishing and the ecological balance that supports healthy fisheries.